Jayveersinh-Raj/Jayveersinh-Raj/README.md

 - 🔭 I’m a very curious and passionate ML/DL Engineer
 - 🌱 I’m currently working to be an expert in TensorFlow
 - 👯 I’m looking to collaborate on ML/DL based ideas
-- 🤔 I’m looking for help with Quantum mechanics, and DL in Quantum mehcanics
+- 🤔 I’m am also researching and working on Quantum Machine learning.
 - 💬 Ask me anything about ML/DL, I am a very enthusiatic communicator
 - 📫 How to reach me: 👆 Click on the icons below on which you want to reach out